-1. Advisory and information services refers to digitally delivered information on topics such as agronomic best practices, pests and diseases, market prices, farming techniques that are tailored to specific farmer segments and that enable farmers to make informed decisions that maximise their agricultural output.
+- 1. Advisory and information services refers to digitally delivered information on topics such as agronomic best practices, pests and diseases, market prices, farming techniques that are tailored to specific farmer segments and that enable farmers to make informed decisions that maximize their agricultural output.
 Increasing access to advisory and information services for women farmers increases their productivity.

-For more details: CTA

-2. Digitalisation for Agriculture refers to use of digital technologies, innovations and solutions to transform agricultural value chains and address constraints across the agricultural value chain in order to achieve greater income for smallholder farmers.
+For more details: CTA - 2.
+Digitalization for Agriculture refers to use of digital technologies, innovations and solutions to transform agricultural value chains and address constraints across the agricultural value chain in order to achieve greater income for smallholder farmers.
 For example, digital financial services that aim to increase access to financial access for women smallholder farmers in remote locations.

-For more details: CTA

-3. Crowd farming refers to use of digital platforms to link farmers in need of financing for their agricultural activities to investors who are looking to invest in agriculture.
+For more details: CTA - 3.
+Crowd farming refers to use of digital platforms to link farmers in need of financing for their agricultural activities to investors who are looking to invest in agriculture.
 It involves sourcing of funds from several investors to invest in smallholder agricultural enterprises.
 Women smallholder farmers will particularly benefit from crowd-farming initiatives given their low access to financial resources.

-For more details: CTA, Invoice, Nigeria

-4. Digital financial inclusion refers to deployment of cost-saving digital platforms in order to provide formal financial services to financially excluded and underserved groups.
+For more details: CTA, Invoice, Nigeria - 4.
+Digital financial inclusion refers to deployment of cost-saving digital platforms in order to provide formal financial services to financially excluded and under served groups.
 For instance, design and offering of tailored and affordable credit, savings and insurance services to women farmers by digital financial service providers in agrifinance in order to increase their access to finance and overall financial inclusion.

-For more details: World Bank, World Bank, IFC

-(D) AGRICULTURE X GENDER CONCEPTS

-These are concepts that help contextualize gender within the various types of activities and businesses that operate in the digital agriculture sector.
-While this set is not exhaustive, but it aims to provide illustrative examples of what applying a gender lens might mean to agriculture value chains.

-5. Financial literacy refers to the ability to understand how money works and the ability to manage and make informed decisions about money including how to make money, how to budget, how to save and how to invest the money.
+For more details: World Bank, IFC - 5.
+Financial literacy refers to the ability to understand how money works and the ability to manage and make informed decisions about money including how to make money, how to budget, how to save and how to invest the money.
 Digital financial service providers can design and implement targeted financial education programs for women smallholder farmers in order to increase their financial literacy.

-For more details: Annuity, World Bank, OECD, IFAD

-6. Financial services providers (FSPs) refers to enterprises and institutions that provide financial services and products such credit and insurance services to their customers.
-In agriculture, FSPs refer to institutions that offer financial services and products to farmers and they include commercial banks, microfinance institutions(MFIs), savings and credit cooperative organisations (SACCOs), insurance companies, etc.

-For more details: CTA
+For more details: Annuity, World Bank, OECD, IFAD - 6.
+Financial services providers (FSPs) refers to enterprises and institutions that provide financial services and products such credit and insurance services to their customers.
+In agriculture, FSPs refer to institutions that offer financial services and products to farmers and they include commercial banks, micro-finance institutions(MFIs), savings and credit cooperative organizations (SACCOs), insurance companies, etc. For more details: CTA

-7. Village Savings and Loans Association (VSLA) refers to a self-managed community group that offers savings, credit and insurance services to its members.
+- 7. Village Savings and Loans Association (VSLA) refers to a self-managed community group that offers savings, credit and insurance services to its members.
 VSLAs mainly serve economically vulnerable populations e.g. women farmers in rural areas who often lack access to formal financial services.
 VSLAs increase access to financial services and social capital for women SHFs, resulting in increased productivity and income.

-For more details: CARE, VSLA, The Mango Tree, Advance II

-8. Savings and Credit Cooperative Society (SACCO) refers to a member-driven non-profit financial cooperative that offers savings and credit services to its members.
-SACCOs are favoured by women smallholder farmers and increase their access to finance since they are easily accessible, have less intimidating procedures than other financial institutions and offer more suitable loan conditions.
+For more details: CARE, VSLA, The Mango Tree, Advance II - 8.
+Savings and Credit Cooperative Society (SACCO) refers to a member-driven non-profit financial cooperative that offers savings and credit services to its members.
+SACCOs are favored by women smallholder farmers and increase their access to finance since they are easily accessible, have less intimidating procedures than other financial institutions and offer more suitable loan conditions.
+For more details: